 - Detail movement joints correctly: At designed movement joints, leave an 8–14 mm gap between bead noses and bridge the gap with a cover bead fixed on render dabs — mastic-only joints degrade rapidly under UK UV and moisture exposure and are not an acceptable substitute.

-A bellcast bead does not work on its own.
-It needs to be coordinated with the other render profiles on the elevation so the full facade has clean terminations, reinforced edges, and continuous water protection.
-At DPC level, the bellcast terminates the render above the plinth zone.
-Above window and door openings, an identical profile deflects water away from frame seals.
-At vertical abutments and soffit lines, stop beads create clean, straight terminations without a drip feature.
-At external wall corners, PVC or aluminium corner beads reinforce the vertical arris.
+A bellcast bead does not work on its own — it needs to be coordinated with the other render profiles on the elevation so the full facade has clean terminations, reinforced edges, and continuous water protection.
+At DPC level the bellcast terminates the render above the plinth zone; above window and door openings an identical profile deflects water away from frame seals; at vertical abutments and soffit lines, stop beads create clean, straight terminations without a drip feature; and at external wall corners, PVC or aluminium corner beads reinforce the vertical arris.
 Each profile type serves a distinct function, but all must be coordinated in a planned installation sequence to prevent cold joints and ensure continuous moisture protection around every opening and transition.

 | Profile Type | Primary Function | Installation Sequence |